Overkill (Motörhead album): Reception

 Overkill was an unexpected success, reaching No. 24 on the UK Albums Chart.
 It is considered by many to be a vast improvement over the band's debut and the album where they laid the foundation for their classic sound.
-AllMusic: Motörhead's landmark second album, Overkill, marked a major leap forward for the band, and it remains one of their all-time best, without question.
+AllMusic stated that, "Motörhead's landmark second album, Overkill, marked a major leap forward for the band, and it remains one of their all-time best, without question.
 In fact, some fans consider it their single best, topping even Ace of Spades.
 It's a ferocious album, for sure, perfectly showcasing Motörhead's trademark style of no holds barred proto-thrash – a kind of punk-inflected heavy metal style that is sloppy and raw yet forceful and in your face."